 Made up for that later in the year though.
 When Christmas came rolling around.

 That was the year of natural, simple yet sparkly Christmas.
-My mantel set the tone for the decorations that year.
+My mantel set the tone for the decorations that year as it did most years after.
 And although they were simple, it was still a full house of Christmas decorations.

 But I was on a roll, mantel wise.
 There were three mantel variations that month.
 All featuring my feather wreath.